 Apple Hill exists to create, perform, and teach chamber music at the highest standard, broaden the appreciation of chamber music through the development of educational programs, and cultivate connection and understanding among people of diverse backgrounds and cultures through the Playing for Peace program.

-In the early 1990s, Apple Hill started an on-site residency program for Playing for Peace students as part of the existing Summer Workshop.
-The program offers free tuition, room, and board for residencies of up to five weeks.
-Participants are once again placed together in chamber groups, coached every day by our renowned faculty, and the experience culminates with a public performance.
 Apple Hill extends not only musical coaching but mentorship as well.
-During their residency, the participants experience the warm family atmosphere of Apple Hill and become part of the larger camp community, sharing meals, chores, and social events; creating a unique musical as well as human community.
+During a residency, the students experience the warm family atmosphere of Apple Hill and become part of the larger camp community, sharing meals, chores, and social events; creating a unique musical as well as human community.

 Playing for Peace is considered a unique model for cultural exchange.
 The goal for this program is to offer everyone a unique opportunity to transcend national and cultural boundaries and create meaningful bonds of friendship and understanding while participating in an exceptional pedagogical program that encourages leadership and the development of confidence, creativity, and ambition.

 Apple Hill uses Chamber Music as the educator to teach the importance of leadership, teamwork, and friendship.